mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 The components are as follows:
 - The shared bus, which is the line that runs vertically between the components,
 - `ADDR`, the memory address to load from or store to in the memory:
-- `MEM`, the actual memory of the processor,
+- `MEM`, the memory of the processor,
 - `REG`, the register file,
 - `OP1` and `OP2`, the source operands of the
 - `ALU`, the _arithmetic-logic unit_, and